rdok/aws-ec2-autoscale-monitor-slack/README.md

 # Monitor memory and disk usage
 Showcase monitoring memory and disk usage by install CloudWatch agent through CloudFormation on an EC2.
+Alert through slack when any usage goes above a threshold.

 ![metrics](./metrics.png "Stress Results")